 On July 4, 2018, Timehop experienced a data breach that exposed the names and emails of all its users, roughly 21 million people.
 4.7 million of those users had their phone numbers stolen.
 Timehop has since put multi-factor authentication in place to prevent such a breach from happening again.

 The Exactis breach affected approximately 340 million records from the marketing and aggregation firm.
 Exactis left its database exposed on a publicly accessible server, giving hackers access to a considerable amount of consumer information such as home address, phone numbers, and emails.

-Ticketfly recently announced a data breach that affected more than 26 million customers.
+In 2018, Ticketfly announced a data breach that affected more than 26 million customers.
 They were forced to temporarily shut down its website after customer names, home addresses, email addresses, and phone numbers were stolen.

 In July of 2019, Rotem and Locar found that there was an open database where more than 2 billion records were exposed from people who used Orvibo Smart Home Products.
 This affected individuals, businesses, and even hotels in multiple countries, including the United States, Mexico, China, Japan, Thailand, The United Kingdom, France, Australia, and Brazil.

 This data breach was open for two weeks before Orvibo found out about it via Twitter and email.
 The types of data that was made public included email addresses, passwords, reset codes, precise geolocation, IP address, username, family names, etc.

 In early June, 92 million email addresses and passwords from MyHeritage were exposed in a data breach.
 The genealogy and DNA testing company began encouraging all users to change their passwords and to sign up for two-factor authentication as soon as it becomes available.

 TrueDialog is an American communications company based in Austin, TX.
 This company helps with SMS solutions for large and small companies and works with over 990 cellphone companies with 5 billion subscribers.